 Don’t have time for the full article?
 Here’s a quick answer to your question:

 You can use Turkish coffee for an espresso machine, but it won’t taste good.
 Turkish coffee grounds are actually finer than espresso coffee grounds, resulting in a flavor that won’t quite taste right when put into your portafilter.
 Overly fine coffee grounds in an espresso machine will be overexracted: this is another way of saying they’ll taste sour or tight.

-You’ll notice the opposite effect if you use very coarse grounds, which results in espresso shots that taste extremely bland.
+Back to espresso - You’ll notice the opposite effect if you use very coarse grounds, which results in espresso shots that taste extremely bland.